 - File a completed Kindergarten Waiver Request form to Early Childhood Office, Anne Arundel County Public Schools 2644 Riva Road, Annapolis, MD 21401.
 Approval will be considered by the Deputy Superintendent of Schools before the opening of the school year in which the child turns five years old; and

 Register that child in kindergarten the following school year.

 If a parents or legal guardian feels that it is in the best interests of the child who is already enrolled in kindergarten be withdrawn from kindergarten, the parent or guardian may file a written request to withdraw the child from the program and delay kindergarten attendance until the following school year.

-Parents are their children's first teachers.
-These resources provide parents with suggestions for simple activities that parents and children can do together to develop children's skills.
-Additional Parent Resources
+Families are their children's first teachers.
+These resources provide families with suggestions for simple activities that parents and children can do together to develop children's skills.
+Additional Family Resources